Open-Telecoms-Data/open-fibre-data-standard/docs/reference/schema.md

 Coordinates in all OFDS data must be specified in the coordinate reference system [required by GeoJSON](https://datatracker.ietf.org/doc/html/rfc7946#section-4):

-> The coordinate reference system for all GeoJSON coordinates is a geographic coordinate reference system, using the World Geodetic System 1984 (WGS 84) \[WGS84\] datum, with longitude and latitude units of decimal degrees.
+> The coordinate reference system for all GeoJSON coordinates is a geographic coordinate reference system, using the World Geodetic System 1984 [WGS 84](https://datatracker.ietf.org/doc/html/rfc7946#ref-WGS84) datum, with longitude and latitude units of decimal degrees.
 This is equivalent to the coordinate reference system identified by the Open Geospatial Consortium (OGC) URN urn:ogc:def:crs:OGC::CRS84.

 The `CoordinateReferenceSystem` object references the CRS by `name` and `uri`.
 Its properties must be set to the following values: